secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/secessentialshandson1.md

 1. Leave `Delete source branch` checked and click **Merge**.

-## Task E. Enable and Configure Secret Detection
+## Task F. Enable and Configure Secret Detection

 > In the last section, you applied SAST to detect vulnerabilities in your source code.
 In addition to scanning code for vulnerabilities, GitLab can also scan your code for secrets like keys and API tokens.
 Adding secret detection to your code will prevent leaking sensitive data in your repositories.